Professor, Department of Biology

 He studies genetic differentiation and evolution in structured populations.
 His research combines theoretical and experimental approaches to study the effects of selection among individuals, populations and communities.
 One of his major areas of interest is how certain types of genetic variation, such as epistatic interactions among loci, can contribute to a response to selection in a subdivided population even though they cannot contribute to a response to selection in a large panmictic population.

-Associate Dean, College of Engineering and Mathematical Sciences Associate Professor, Department of Computer Science, College of Engineering and Mathematical Sciences, Department of Computer Science
+Chair and Professor of Computer Science, College of Engineering and Mathematical Sciences, Department of Computer Science

 My research interests lie at the intersection of Computer Science theory and practice.
 I develop innovative formal methods based on programming language type theory, mathematical logic, and computability theory in general.
 I also build cyber-physical systems based on these technical innovations, and explore applications of these methods to important practical problems, especially related to cybersecurity, health, and the environment.